EVORA-project/evora-ontology/models/docs/BiologicalPartOrigin.md

 slot_usage:
   recombinantPartIdentification:
     name: recombinantPartIdentification
-    description: Identification of a recombinant part
+    description: Identification of a recombinant part.
     title: recombinant part identification
     comments:
-    - Information not required if the current biological part constitutes the complete biological material
+    - Information not required if the current biological part constitutes the complete biological material.
     domain_of:
     - BiologicalPartOrigin
     range: RecombinantPartIdentification